Heat Recovery Steam Generator (HRSG) Fundamentals

 July 1, 2020 | Online :: Central Time

 If this event is of interest you may also be interested in this related event

 Combined Cycle Power Plant Fundamentals, June 29-30, 2020

-This course on heat recovery steam generator (HRSG) Fundamentals is intended for those that want to know a little bit more about the heat recovery steam generator and its use in combined cycle and cogeneration plants.
+This course on HRSG Fundamentals is intended for those that want to know a little bit more about the HRSG and its use in combined cycle and cogeneration plants.
 Topics to be covered include types of HRSGs, heat exchangers, boiler circulation systems, components, heat management, controls, water chemistry, emission controls, associated equipment, and fabrication/construction.
 Key features include heat transfer, surface arrangements, design/operating considerations, and integration with combined cycles and cogeneration equipment.
 Steam conditions will also be discussed.